opencelium/opencelium/docs/services/db2api.rst

 Usage
 """""""""""""""""

-First of all add a connector to your db.
+First of all add a connector to your target csv file.

 |image0|